 I was previously convicted of a felony.
 Can I register to vote?

 If you were convicted of a felony, your voting rights may vary from state to state.
-Check out our Election Center for information about your state.
+Learn more here.

 I know someone who's mentally impaired/disabled.
 Can they vote?